TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 # Boost Shower

 I still think our boost shower strategy is optimal.
-There's no need for DHW runs during the day to keep hot water close to the nominal temperature.
+There's no need for DHW runs during the day to keep water at the bottom of the tank close to the nominal temperature.
 Heat once on cheap rate electric overnight.
 Only reheat when needed.

 The pain point previously was finding no hot water left for washing up at the end of the day.
 It's not worth doing a full DHW run, so we ended up boiling a kettle.